jinzhenfan/jekyll-now/about.md

 permalink: /about/
 ---

-Blogs for data mining, machine learning, and visualization in genomics, bioinformatics, and sometimes social network.
+Blogs for machine learning, data mining and visualization in genomics, bioinformatics, and sometimes social network.
 Tools used includes various coding languages and public available databases.

 ### Contact me